 Information to assist in completing applications is provided on the District's and on DEP's websites.
 Detailed guidance from DEP to water management districts submitting requests for funding AWS projects is in the AWS Funding Guidance document and for springs projects in the Springs Funding Guidance document.
-The appendices in the Springs Funding Guidance may also be useful for help in estimating project benefits, such as the quantity of reclaimed water to be made available or the estimated total nitrogen reduction.
+DEP has several tools and guidance documents available for calculating nutrient reductions for springs restoration projects on its website.